molgenis/GCC/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Story template
-about: Suggest an enhancement or new feature
+about: Suggest an enhancement or new feature of data or software
 title: 'feat:'
 labels: ''
 assignees: ''